Wellington, Texas: History

-The first time Bonnie and Clyde (Bonnie Park and Clyde Barrow) made The New York Times newspaper was their incident at the Prichard farm.
-Bonnie is referenced as a "woman companion", and the perpetrators are Clyde Barrow and his brother whose name is given as Icy.
-With the location as "Wellington, Texas", the story tells of their wrecking their car, terrorizing a family and shooting the daughter-in-law (but actually their daughter), kidnapping two law enforcement officers and taking them in their car near Erick, Oklahoma, where the two kidnapped men were tied to a tree with barbed wire cut from a fence.
+The first time Bonnie Parker and Clyde Barrow made The New York Times newspaper was their incident at the Prichard farm.
+Bonnie is referenced as a "woman companion", and the perpetrators were Clyde Barrow and his brother, whose name is given as Icy.
+With the location as "Wellington, Texas", the story tells of their wrecking their car, terrorizing a family and shooting the daughter-in-law (but actually their daughter), and kidnapping two law enforcement officers and taking them in their car near Erick, Oklahoma, where the two kidnapped men were tied to a tree with barbed wire cut from a fence.
 They freed themselves and alerted local law enforcement, but the trail had gone cold.

 Geography

 Wellington is located in southern Collingsworth County.
 U.S. Route 83 runs along the eastern edge of the city, leading north 26 mi to Shamrock and Interstate 40, and south 31 mi to Childress.
 Texas State Highway 203 leads east 13 mi to the Oklahoma border and west 14 mi to Quail.

 According to the United States Census Bureau, Wellington has a total area of 3.5 km2, all land.